Kate Beckinsale: 2009–2015: Return to action films

 Beckinsale next reprised her role as Selene in the fourth instalment of the vampire franchise Underworld: Awakening.
 The franchise was initially conceived of as a trilogy and Beckinsale was not "intending to do another one" but was convinced by the quality of the script.
 The Hollywood Reporter noted that "when she's not actually fighting, her performance consists of little more than striding purposefully toward or away from the camera."
 The Los Angeles Times remarked that she "finally manages to perfect the monotone delivery she'd been honing for the series' first two entries."
-The film had a production budget of $70 million and has grossed over $160 million worldwide.
+The film had a production budget of $70 million and grossed over $160 million worldwide.

 Also in 2012, Beckinsale appeared as the wife of a factory worker in the sci-fi action remake Total Recall, directed by her husband Len Wiseman.
 She has said Wiseman joined the project because he was unable to receive studio financing for an original sci-fi idea: "You're constantly finding yourself having to defend doing a remake when you didn't really want to make one in the first place."
 The film received mainly negative reviews.
 Variety found her performance "one-note" while The Hollywood Reporter described her as "one-dimensional."
 USA Today remarked that she "spends much of the movie strutting down hallways and looking relentlessly, though blandly, nasty."
-The New York Post asserted Beckinsale "vastly overstays her welcome."
-The film has grossed $198 million against a production budget of over $125 million.
+The film grossed $198 million against a production budget of over $125 million.

-In 2012, she appeared alongside Judy Greer and Andrea Savage in the Funny or Die video "Republicans, Get in My Vagina", a satire of the Republican Party's policies concerning abortion and prenatal care.